logicallysynced/Chromatics/README.md

 4. Turn on Chroma Apps in Razer Synapse (Synapse > Chroma Apps > Enable).
 5. Open Advance Combat Tracker.
 6. Browse to the extracted Chromatics_x64 directory and select the Chromatics.dll.
-7. Browse to your ACT installation directory and select the Chromatics.dll in the Chromatics folder.
-8. Select Add/Enable Plugin.
+7. Select Add/Enable Plugin.
-9. A new Chromatics tab will appear, select this to customize settings.
+8. A new Chromatics tab will appear, select this to customize settings.